 The intent of this rule is to provide the Head REFEREES the flexibility necessary to keep the event running smoothly, as well as keep the safety of all the participants as the highest priority.
-There are certain behaviors that automatically result in a YELLOW or RED CARD because we believe this behavior puts our community at risk.
+There are certain behaviors that automatically result in a YELLOW or RED CARD because this behavior puts the FIRST community at risk.
 Those behaviors include, but are not limited to the list below:

 - a. inappropriate behavior as outlined in the blue box of H101, - b. jumping over the guardrail, - c. behaviors listed in the blue box in H103, - d.
-PINNING in excess of 15 seconds, - e. climbing on the HUB, and - f. exploiting the 5-second scoring assessment period after a MATCH to avoid rule violations (e.g. triggering an over-extension that enables HANGAR points or using a ROBOT'S residual energy to impact an opponent ROBOT on their HANGAR).
+PINNING in excess of 15 seconds, - e. exploiting the 3-second window after a MATCH described in Section 6.4 Scoring to avoid rule violations (e.g. triggering an over-extension that enables GRID points or using a ROBOT'S residual energy to impact an opponent ROBOT on their CHARGE STATION), - f. moving a scored GAME PIECE from an opponent's complete set of GRIDS.